dirkpuge/glossary/misc.md

 ## Databases

 A database is an organized collection of structured information, or data.
 A database not only stores data, but **makes the data accessible to users**, for example with **queries**.
 [More details](https://www.quora.com/What-is-the-difference-between-data-store-and-data-base/answer/Florian-Goossens).

+## Incident

+An Incident is defined as an unplanned interruption or reduction in quality of an IT service (a Service Interruption).

 ## Infrastructure